cannatag/ldap3/README.txt

 CHANGELOG
 =========
+* 0.9.6.1 2014.11.09
+    - Added boolean parameter "auto_range" to catch the "range" ldap tag in searches.
+When true all needed search operation are made to fully obtain the whole range of result values

 * 0.9.6 2014.11.01
     - New feature 'offline schema' to let the client have knowledge of schema and DSA info even if not returned by the server
     - Offline schema for Novell eDirectory 8.8.8